NITI Aayog

 Key Indices and Data Platforms

-NITI Aayog publishes several indices that rank states and UTs, creating competitive federalism through transparency and benchmarking: (a) SDG India Index — tracks progress towards the United Nations' 17 Sustainable Development Goals across 115 indicators; ranks states as Aspirant (0-49), Performer (50-64), Front Runner (65-99), or Achiever (100); Kerala, Goa, and Tamil Nadu typically rank highest; (b) Composite Water Management Index — assesses water management across 9 themes including source augmentation, major/medium irrigation, watershed development, participatory irrigation; highlights that 21 Indian cities face Day Zero risk; (c) India Innovation Index — modeled on the Global Innovation Index, measures innovation ecosystem across states; Karnataka, Telangana, and Maharashtra typically lead; (d) Health Index — ranks states on health outcomes, governance, information, and key inputs/processes; (e) School Education Quality Index (SEQI) — composite of learning outcomes, access, infrastructure, and equity; (f) Export Preparedness Index — ranks states on export readiness.
-NITI Aayog also maintains the National Data and Analytics Platform (NDAP) — an open-access platform providing standardized government data for researchers, policymakers, and citizens.
-The indices have been instrumental in creating peer pressure among states and identifying best practices for replication.
+NITI Aayog publishes several indices creating competitive federalism through transparency.
+SDG India Index — tracks 17 UN SDGs across 115 indicators; ranks states as Aspirant, Performer, Front Runner, or Achiever; Kerala, Goa, Tamil Nadu typically rank highest.
+Composite Water Management Index — highlights that 21 Indian cities face Day Zero risk.
+India Innovation Index — Karnataka, Telangana, Maharashtra typically lead.
+Health Index — ranks states on health outcomes, governance, and inputs.
+School Education Quality Index (SEQI).
+Export Preparedness Index.
+National Data and Analytics Platform (NDAP) — open-access standardized government data for researchers.
+These indices create peer pressure among states and identify best practices for replication.

 Planning Framework — Three-Tier Approach

-NITI Aayog replaced the Five Year Plan framework (which ran from 1951 to 2017, spanning twelve plans) with a three-tier planning structure: (a) Fifteen Year Vision (2017-2032) — a long-term aspirational document outlining where India should be by 2032; (b) Seven Year Strategy (2017-2024) — a medium-term strategy document providing the roadmap to achieve the vision, with sector-specific strategies; (c) Three Year Action Agenda (2017-2020) — a short-term actionable document with specific policy recommendations and implementation steps.
-The Three Year Action Agenda was the most detailed, covering macroeconomics, agriculture, industry, services, urbanization, regional development, energy, science and technology, governance, fiscal federalism, and social sectors.
-However, unlike the Five Year Plans which had earmarked budgets, the Action Agenda had no dedicated funding — implementation depended on ministries incorporating recommendations into their regular budgets.
-The 12th Five Year Plan (2012-2017) was the last formal plan.
-The National Development Council (NDC), which used to approve Five Year Plans, became defunct — it last met in 2012.
-The Planning Commission's State Plan approval role was discontinued; states now prepare their own development plans independently.
-The shift signaled moving from a "plan" economy to a "market + strategic direction" economy where the government's role is facilitative rather than directive.
+NITI Aayog replaced the Five Year Plan framework (12 plans from 1951 to 2017) with a three-tier structure: (a) Fifteen Year Vision (2017-2032) — long-term aspirational document; (b) Seven Year Strategy (2017-2024) — medium-term roadmap with sector-specific strategies; (c) Three Year Action Agenda (2017-2020) — actionable short-term policy recommendations.
+Unlike Five Year Plans which had earmarked budgets, the Action Agenda had no dedicated funding — implementation depended on ministries incorporating recommendations.
+The 12th Plan (2012-2017) was the last.
+The National Development Council (NDC) became defunct — last met in 2012.
+States now prepare their own development plans independently.
+The shift signaled moving from a plan economy to a market + strategic direction economy.

 Cooperative and Competitive Federalism in Practice

-NITI Aayog embodies India's transition from centralized planning to cooperative and competitive federalism.
-Cooperative federalism involves structured collaboration between the Centre and states — the Governing Council provides the platform where all Chief Ministers directly engage with the PM.
-By 2024, six Governing Council meetings have been held on themes including agriculture, health, infrastructure, education, and fiscal management.
-Regional Councils bring together states with common challenges — for instance, drought-affected states in the Deccan region or northeastern states dealing with border trade issues.
-Competitive federalism involves ranking states on measurable parameters to create healthy competition — the various indices (SDG, Health, Water, Innovation) serve this purpose.
-The ADP creates competition at the district level.
-NITI Aayog also facilitates "best practice exchange" — when one state innovates successfully (e.g., Tamil Nadu's Public Distribution System, Rajasthan's Bhamashah scheme, Telangana's Rythu Bandhu), NITI Aayog documents and recommends these practices for adoption by other states.
-However, the effectiveness of NITI Aayog in genuinely promoting cooperative federalism has been questioned by opposition-ruled states.
-Some states have boycotted Governing Council meetings, and there have been allegations of bias in the Aspirational Districts selection and in index methodology.
-The fundamental critique is that without fiscal power, cooperative federalism through NITI Aayog remains aspirational rather than operational — the real fiscal federalism still flows through the Finance Commission and the Finance Ministry.
+Cooperative federalism: the Governing Council provides a platform where all CMs engage with the PM.
+By 2024, six Governing Council meetings were held on agriculture, health, infrastructure, education, fiscal management.
+Regional Councils bring together states with common challenges.
+Competitive federalism: various indices rank states on measurable parameters.
+NITI Aayog facilitates best practice exchange — when one state innovates successfully (Tamil Nadu's PDS, Telangana's Rythu Bandhu), it documents and recommends these for adoption.
+Effectiveness has been questioned by opposition-ruled states.
+Some boycotted Governing Council meetings.
+The fundamental critique: without fiscal power, cooperative federalism through NITI Aayog remains aspirational — real fiscal federalism flows through the Finance Commission and Finance Ministry.

 Criticism and Structural Challenges